sst/sst/www/docs/constructs/App.md

 - **props** [`FunctionProps`](Function.md#functionprops)

 The default function props to be applied to all the Lambda functions in the app.
-These default values are overridden by the props provided for a given `function`.
+These default values will be overridden if a [`Function`](Function.md) sets its own props.
 Except for the `environment` property, which will be merged.

 ### logicalPrefixedName